AndrewSwantek/CourseraPracticalMachineLearningProject/README.md

-# CourseraPracticalMachineLearningProject
+# Coursera Practical Machine Learning Project

-##You should open the .md file, *NOT* the .rmd file.
+You should open the .md file, **NOT** the .rmd file.
 This will allow you to view the graphics in the document.